bell-kevin/CUDA-bitonic-sort/README.md

 /usr/local/cuda-12/bin/nvcc -arch=sm_86 bitonic_sort.cu -o bitonic_sort.x

+After compiling, you can run the program with:

+./bitonic_sort.x

 This algorithm has a few problems, namely:

 1) The first CUDA kernel’s if statement throws away half of allocated GPU threads to keep its indexing logic